wn74/java-core-exercises/README.md

 Python relies heavily on duck typing and dictionaries.
 Rust uses traits, pattern matching, and ownership rules.
 Java takes a very different path centered on class hierarchies, strict interfaces, built-in thread management, and the standard collections library.

 This repository contains four standalone command-line exercises built using only the standard Java library.
-The goal was to build solid habits with core Java patterns before moving on to larger frameworks like Spring Boot:
+The goal was to build solid habits with core Java patterns before moving on to larger frameworks like Spring Boot or Vaadin:

 * **Handling money correctly:** Understanding why `double` breaks financial math and how to use `BigDecimal` instead.
 * **Transforming data:** Using Java Streams and `Optional` instead of standard `for` loops, list comprehensions, or null checks.